Get us in your inbox

 Advertising

-If the price of gas has finally worn you down (along with the monthly cost of auto loans and insurance plus occasional repairs and parking tickets), it might be time to break up with your car and opt for something more reasonably priced.
+If the price of gas has finally worn you down (along with the monthly cost of auto loans and insurance plus occasional repairs and parking tickets), it might be time to (at least occasionally) break up with your car and opt for something more reasonably priced.

 Yes, your own car will always be the most convenient transit option in L.A., but it’s certainly not the most affordable one—and not necessarily always the quickest either.
 So we’ve decided to help you out and highlight the best cheap transportation alternatives for getting around L.A.

 Not too long ago, Uber and Lyft absolutely would’ve been on this list, and likely our go-to pick.
-But with both prices and wait times way up, we can’t recommend them as a “cheap” option anymore.
+But with prices (and often wait times) way up in recent years, we can’t recommend them as a “cheap” option anymore.

 We have, however, found six other options (most of them car-free) to make your way around L.A. while staying within budget, whether for everyday errands or a fun day trip.